-- i) Historical gold and polymetallic mining 1868-1920 - ii) Predominantly base metal exploration 1959-1982 - iii) Predominantly gold exploration 1982-2000, with minor emphasis on Cu-Au and polymetallic targets.
+- i) Historical gold and polymetallic mining 1868-1920; - ii) Predominantly base metal exploration 1959-1982; and iii) Predominantly gold exploration 1982-2000, with minor emphasis on Cu-Au and polymetallic targets.

 The general exploration approaches in these periods are outlined below, together with summary results of the key explorers.

-The previous extent of surface geochemistry including stream and soils are presented on figures 6-8.
+The previous extent of drilling and mineral occurrences are presented in Figure 8.
+Previous extent of surface geochemistry including stream, rockchips and soils are presented in Figures 9-11.

-Historical Gold and Polymetallic Mining in the Ravenswood and Charters Towers area
+4.1.2 Historical Gold and Polymetallic Mining in the Ravenswood and Charters Towers areas

 Geological observations were made by some of the earliest explorers over 100 years ago.
-Gold was discovered in the Ravenswood district in 1868; in Charters Towers in 1871, and in the Kirk field about the same time.
+Gold was discovered in the Ravenswood district in 1868; in Charters Towers in 1871 and in the Kirk field about the same time.
 Various reports have been prepared by the Geological Survey of Queensland geologists on mines in the district including a report on the Kirk diggings by Morton in 1938.
-Many reports cover the old mines and prospects in the Ravenswood district, which is to the southeast of EPM 19696 (John, 1985).
+Many reports cover the old mines and prospects in the Ravenswood district, which is to the southeast of the EPM (John, 1985).

 The Queensland Mines Department drilled four diamond drill holes beneath Mount Wright in 1955-56 (Connah, 1956).
-These indicated that possible lateral extensions beyond the open cut were confined to a small area to the southwest, and that at about 15m below the open cut floor the mineralised zone averaging 6.0 to 7.5 g/t Au was about 360 square metres in area (Hewlett, 1985).
+These indicated that possible lateral extensions beyond the open cut were confined to a small area to the southwest and that at about 15 m below the open cut floor the mineralised zone averaging 6.0 to 7.5 g/t Au was about 360 square metres in area (Hewlett, 1985).

 MAT Exploration Pty Ltd in 1969 conducted a drainage geochemical survey for base metals in the area.
 A total of 302 stream sediments were collected and assayed for Cu, Pb, Zn and Sb.
 All streams draining Mount Wright were anomalous in Pb and Zn.
 These anomalies were concluded to relate to the presence of known Mn-Zn-Pb lodes of no economic significance.
 The 1970 program by MAT was largely concerned with testing for a large tonnage low grade gold deposit of breccia pipe style at Mount Wright.
 They geologically mapped Mount Wright in detail paying particular attention to hydrothermal alteration and brecciation around the "Mother Lode" open pit.
-In an attempt to find pathfinder elements for gold to use in geochemical soil and rock sampling they re-assayed 59 samples previously assayed for Au only, for Ag, As, Sb, Cu, Mo, Pb and Zn.
-No consistent correspondence between high Au and any other element was found, and so further geochemical sampling was not attempted (Hewlett, 1984).
+In an attempt to find pathfinder elements for gold to use in geochemical soil and rock sampling they reassayed 59 samples previously assayed for Au only, for Ag, As, Sb, Cu, Mo, Pb and Zn.
+No consistent correlation was found between high Au and any other element and so further geochemical sampling was not attempted (Hewlett, 1984).

-Assay results were generally disappointing with a majority of values in the vicinity of the breccia pipe assaying between 0.l ppm and 0.7 ppm Au.
-Seven values above 1.0 ppm Au were encountered, with a maximum of 4.5pxn Au.
+Assay results were generally disappointing with a majority of values in the vicinity of the breccia pipe assaying between 0.1 ppm and 0.7 ppm Au.
+Seven values above 1.0 ppm Au were encountered, with a maximum of 4.5 ppm Au.
 It was concluded that the chances of economic mineralisation at Mount Wright were negligible and the ATP was relinquished.
 Twelve percussion holes totaling 1124 ft.
-(341.6m) were drilled within the ATP away from Mount Wright, and 25 holes totaling 2567 ft.
-(780.3m) were drilled on a grid pattern at 65m centred on Mount Wright (Hewlett, 1984).
+(341.6 m) were drilled within the ATP away from Mount Wright and 25 holes totaling 2567 ft.
+(780.3 m) were drilled on a grid pattern at 65 m centred on Mount Wright (Hewlett, 1984).

-Historical Gold and Polymetallic Mining in the Mingela area
+4.1.3 Historical Gold and Polymetallic Mining in the Mingela area